gyorilab/mira/docs/index.md

 susceptible_initial = Initial(concept=susceptible_concept,
                               expression=SympyExprStr(sympy.Float(1000)))
 ```
-- Expression
+###### Setting an initial expression to an expression
-  - We can define the expression of an initial to be represented by a parameter
+We can define the expression of an initial to be represented by an actual expression.

-######  **Example: Setting the expression of an initial to be represented by a parameter**
+**Example: Setting the expression of an initial to be represented by a parameter**
 ```python
 from mira.metamodel import *
 from mira.examples.sir import sir_petrinet as sir